 - Uniform potato chunks = even cooking.

-- Use half starchy, half waxy potato for optimal texture.
+- Use half starchy, half waxy potatoes for the perfect bite.

 - Blend slowly—your immersion blender is your creaminess control.